rstoyanchev/spring-websocket-test/README.md

 ## Overview

-Demonstrates Spring WebSocket and SockJS support in Spring Framework 4.0.
+Demonstrates Spring WebSocket and SockJS support in the Spring Framework.

 **IMPORTANT:** This branch contains examples of using the JSR-356 `Endpoint` and `@ServerEndpoint`.
 The `master` branch contains examples using the Spring's `WebSocketHandler` including with SockJS fallback options.